Robert Vâlceanu

-Robert Alexandru Vâlceanu (born 29 March 1997) is a Romanian professional footballer who plays as an attacking midfielder or a winger.
+Robert Alexandru Vâlceanu (born 29 March 1997) is a former Romanian professional footballer who plays as an attacking midfielder or a winger.

 Club career

 Steaua București

 Vâlceanu scored a free kick goal on his Liga I debut on 15 March 2014, in the 3–0 home victory over Gaz Metan Mediaș.

 Astra Giurgiu

 On 30 May 2017, Vâlceanu was loaned out to Astra Giurgiu for the following two seasons.
 However, five days later the player announced that it would actually be a full transfer.